 And I wouldn’t go back to that fork in the road for a second.

 Ellen is the homeschooling mom of 1 sweet girl, age 9.
 She and her husband are native Texans, and currently make their home in the Houston area.
-They homeschool using a mostly Classical, somewhat ecletic mix….you can follow their adventures and her random thoughts at Grace Tells Another Story.
+They homeschool using a mostly Classical, and a somewhat eclectic mix.